xanzhu/Xanzhu.com/content/en/blog/New-Generation-In-AI.md

 Currently, in a technical preview stage, Copilot is available on the Microsoft ecosystem: Visual Studio, and Visual Studio Code, with plans to expand into other Integrated Development Environments or IDEs such as Neovim, Jetbrains and more as the extension is developed.

-Learn more about Copilot X: :PageLink{title="Github" url="https://github.blog/news-insights/product-news/github-copilot-x-the-ai-powered-developer-experience/"}
+Learn more about Copilot X: :PageLink{title="GitHub" url="https://github.blog/news-insights/product-news/github-copilot-x-the-ai-powered-developer-experience/"}

 ### Summarizer